SILVERGOLDZ/GOOAL/README.md

+# First Thing First
+Please kindly visit the _discussions_ for any inquiries

 # About Project
 An app to track your goal(s) list.
 Set deadlines for your goals and let the app track your achivement overtime